getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 FuncBodyPipeline's inner-expr alt keeps `GroupedExpr` (not narrowed like ChainBase or DoLoopComprExpr range) — `#> (Foo ~<< {...})` is a sensible pipeline-body form.

+DefFuncExpr shaper-shape notes:
+- `over` is always the full FuncOverClause node (carries `.names` plus parens, commas, and any internal trivia in `.delims`).
+Not folded — the structural punctuation around `:over(...)` would otherwise be lost.
+- `as` is shape-polymorphic, same fold-or-keep rule as AsExpr's `inner.as` (see §5): bare Identifier when FuncAsClause has no delims, the full FuncAsClause wrapper when it does.

 ## §14 Conditionals / Guards